-- An EA template is available from the FAA environmental specialist to assist a Sponsor with meeting requirements for preparation of an EA.
+- An EA template is available from the FAA environmental specialist to assist a Sponsor with meeting minimum requirements for an EA.

 - Submit draft of the Catex or EA to the FAA Environmental Specialist before finalizing the document.

 - For EAs, the FAA-approved draft EA must be advertised for public comment.
-Public comments must be incorporated into a second draft for FAA review before finalizing the EA.
+The Sponsor must incorporate all received public comments into a second draft for FAA review prior to finalizing the EA.

 - FAA provides final approval.

-- For a Catex determination, this may be by signing the Catex or an e-mail that the Catex is approved.
+- For a Catex determination, this may be by signing the Catex document or by an e-mail from the FAA indicating the Catex is approved.